emcfar/academicplanner/README.md

 Originally developed for Western Seminary, this tool reflects a commitment to practical innovation in higher education—empowering users with intuitive design and data-driven decision support.

 # Outcome & Adoption
 The academic planning worksheet was reviewed and tested by advising staff and other stakeholders, who responded with consistently positive feedback on its usability, clarity, and practical value.
 It served as a functional prototype that directly informed the development of a customized, integrated solution built by the institution’s IT department.
-The core principles and structure of the worksheet were retained in the final system, demonstrating its effectiveness as a proof of concept and its influence on institutional planning.

 # Demo